 At the time he also had me on an antidepressant medication that I later weaned off.
 I may take an Ativan once during the week and a Lunesta one weekend night, just to help me catch up on sleep.

-Sleeping Pills and Alzheimer’s:
+Zolpidem Sleeping Pills and Alzheimer’s:

 This PA refused to prescribe zolpidem (Ambien) or eszopiclone (Lunesta) because studies have linked those drugs to Alzheimer’s.
 She said that even the few pills I take could put me at risk.

 Instead she gave me a prescription for suvorexant (Belsomra).
 My doctor gave me a sample when it first came out and I didn’t find it helpful.
 I’ve also read that it hasn’t been shown to help people get to sleep much faster.
-In addition, it’s brand new and outrageously expensive.
+In addition, it’s relatively new and outrageously expensive.
 Would you be able to provide some insight on this drug?

 A. People with insomnia are caught in a terrible bind.
 They are told that insufficient sleep may increase their risk for problems with memory and concentration.
 On the other hand, some studies have linked certain sleeping pills to dementia (BMJ, online, Sept.
 27, 2012; Medicine, May, 2015), though this connection is controversial (BMJ, online, Feb.
 2, 2016).